alexisdavalos/anna-scheucher-blog/_posts/attachment-styles-introduction.md

 <a href="https://www.scienceofpeople.com/attachment-styles/"><ins>Science of People</ins></a>

-Take one or more of these tests to find out what attachment style you have at the moment!
+Take one or more of these tests to find out what attachment style you predominantly have at the moment!

 ## You are fine wherever you are
 No matter the result of this test, <span class='font-bold'>you are okay, no matter where you are right now</span>.
 Now that you know which attachment style you have, you can <span class='font-bold'>actively work on feeling more and more secure.</span>